Bennedict Mathurin NBA Preview vs. the 76ers

 76ers 2022-23 Defensive Insights

-- The 76ers were third in the league last year, conceding 110.9 points per game.
+- The 76ers were ranked third in the league defensively last season, allowing 110.9 points per game.

-- On the boards, the 76ers gave up 41.2 rebounds per contest last season, second in the league in that category.
+- The 76ers conceded 41.2 rebounds on average last year, second in the NBA.

-- The 76ers were the sixth-ranked squad in the league in assists allowed per game last season, at 24.2.
+- The 76ers were the sixth-ranked team in the NBA in assists conceded per game last season, at 24.2.

-- Defensively, the 76ers allowed 11.6 made three-pointers per game last year, fifth in the NBA.
+- The 76ers were the fifth-ranked squad in the NBA in terms of allowing three-pointers last season, conceding 11.6 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!